Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Two assessors reviewed all of the documentation for almost a month before visiting the department for a visual inspection and review of standards that could only be verified on site.
 Then a report went to the CACP Board for review where it was approved for reaccreditation.
 The accreditation is valid for five years, at which time the department will be due for another review.

 “There are less than 50 police departments and sheriff’s offices in the entire State of Colorado that have achieved the prestigious distinction of state accreditation.
-This is not an easy task and demands a serious commitment from the entire law enforcement agency from the chief executive to the newest member of the organization,” said John Hough, Edgewater Police Chief and Chairperson of the CACP Professional Standards Committee.
+This is not an easy task and demands a serious commitment from the entire law enforcement agency from the chief executive to the newest staff member,” said John Hough, Edgewater Police Chief and Chairperson of the CACP Professional Standards Committee.
 “The accreditation process is extremely labor and time intensive.
 For the Frederick Police Department to have not only achieved its initial accreditation, but now its renewed accreditation is obvious testimony to its level of professionalism and its commitment to providing excellence in community service.
 The Frederick Police Department, and the community of Frederick, should be extremely proud of this accomplishment.”